7094

 What Are Rack Power Distribution Units (PDUs)?

 To define PDU, we simply need to know what PDU stands for.
 A PDU, or Power Distribution Unit, is a device used in data centers to control and distribute electric power.
+For example, a power distribution unit rack mount setup is ideal for organized and efficient energy management in server environments.
 The most basic form of a PDU is a large power strip without surge protection.
 This is designed to provide standard electrical outlets for use within a variety of settings that don't require monitoring or remote access capabilities.

 A rack-mounted PDU mounts directly into the equipment rack so it can monitor and control the power supply to specific servers, switches, and other data center devices and assist in balancing power loads.
+This makes a power distribution unit rack mount highly effective for space-saving installations and load management.
 These PDUs can be described by several different names including 'Smart' or Intelligent PDUs.

 PDU Definition